 Once identity walks in front of the camera, the system goes through certain face recognition steps.
 These are not actually phases but different processes.
-For better understanding we'll look at them as phases:
+For better understanding, we'll look at them as phases:

-1. Head and face detection: System marks the head and the face with a green circle and blue broken-line square.
+1. Head and face detection: The system marks the head and the face with a green circle and blue broken-line square.
 Sighting is triggered after initial face detection is done.
 Head detection serves as a base for people counting and heat maps while face detection and sighting serve the complete face recognition process.
 The first phase is done on a locally dedicated PC.

 4. The last phase in this cycle is Age and Gender Prediction.
 This is where the system makes an estimation of identity's age and gender based on the face analysis.
 The age and gender prediction are performed by a neural network or a model trained especially for this purpose.
 Meaning, age and gender prediction is executed independently.